SamLiu1218/IMC-thresholding/README.md

 Switch between "raw" and "thresholded" to check how many pixels are filtered out.

+Hover over the input boxes to see the arrows, which you can use to increase or decrease the value by 0.2 per step.

 Colormap "hot", "gist_heat" and "afmhot" are all red-to-yellow colormaps, with different progression.

 When a channel is loaded, if the thresholds were recorded it will also load the thresholds.
 If not, the default thresholds will be 0 and max.